gamedevpl/www.gamedev.pl/js13k2024/game/design/states.md

 - To Gameplay State (next level): When "Next Level" is clicked
 - To Intro Splash Screen: When "Quit" is clicked

+### 6. Game Complete State

+#### Description
+- Displays when the player completes all 13 levels
+- Shows the final score and total steps taken

+#### UI Elements
+- "Congratulations!" text
+- "You've completed all 13 levels!" message
+- Final score
+- Total steps taken
+- "Play Again" button
+- "Quit" button

+#### Transitions
+- To Gameplay State (reset to level 1): When "Play Again" is clicked
+- To Intro Splash Screen: When "Quit" is clicked

 ## State Transition Triggers

 1. Intro Splash Screen to Gameplay:
    - User clicks "Start Game"

-2. Gameplay to Pause:
-   - User presses the Escape key

-3. Pause to Gameplay:
-   - User clicks "Resume" or presses Escape key again

-4. Gameplay to Game Over:
+2. Gameplay to Game Over:
    - Player's position coincides with a monster's position

-5. Gameplay to Level Complete:
+3. Gameplay to Level Complete:
    - Player's position coincides with the goal position

-6. Game Over/Level Complete to Gameplay:
+4. Level Complete to Gameplay (next level):
-   - User chooses to play again or proceed to the next level
+   - User chooses to proceed to the next level

+5. Level Complete to Game Complete:
+   - User completes the 13th and final level

-7. Any State to Intro Splash Screen:
+6. Any State to Intro Splash Screen:
    - User chooses to quit the current game

 ## Additional Considerations